Wesleyan-Media-Project/entity_linking_2022_usabilitystudy/README.md

    ./entity_linking_2022_usabilitystudy/setup_train.sh
    ```

+   **Note**: You may be prompted for your password.
+This just gives the script permission to move the datasets and trained entity linker model from your Downloads folder to the appropriate locations!
+You should use the same password that you use to log into your computer!

 #### If you use Windows:

 2. Execute the following two commands in order to set up and run `facebook/train`: